maanyakaran/core/README.md

         &lt;Namespace:&gt;&lt;validationFunctionName&gt;<br/>
         or <br/>
         &lt;Namespace:&gt;&lt;validationFunctionName-&gt;&lt;closureArgument&gt;<br/>
-        where Namespace is optional, which refers to the name of the library of validators.
+        where Namespace is optional, which refers to the name of the library of validators.<br/>
+        validationFunction is required and it is the function name which is used to validate input.

         eg:
         ```javascript